Strilanc/Strilanc.github.io/_posts/2017-08-06-visualizing-entanglement.md

 In an attempt to make the visualization more symmetric, and to reduce the amount of distortion, I took a shot in the dark.
 I took the output points from the previous display, and simply scaled each by how likely its corresponding projection was to succeed.
-I also shifted every point over by the Bloch vector of the first qubit; I figured that would make the seperable case would be drawn as a point at the center of the sphere instead of favoring one qubit over the other.
+I also shifted every point over by the Bloch vector of the first qubit; I figured that would make the separable case would be drawn as a point at the center of the sphere instead of favoring one qubit over the other.

 Here's what that looked like: